What You Need to Know About Tutor

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Types of Tutor Jobs

-In 2016, there was an estimated number of 993,900 jobs in the United States for Tutor.
+There were about 993,900 jobs for Tutor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 97,900 new jobs for Tutor by 2026.
 The BLS estimates 122,200 yearly job openings in this field.